eigerco/polka-storage/RFCs/polka-index.md

 Bootstrap nodes are predefined, well-known, persistent nodes in a libp2p network.
 They serve as the initial points of contact for peers attempting to join the network.
 Unlike other peers, they are expected to have a stable presence and consistent availability.
 Bootstrap nodes help new peers find other peers in the network by providing information about existing nodes.

-Bootstrap nodes are typically defined by their [multiaddrs (multi-protocol addresses)](https://github.com/libp2p/specs/blob/master/addressing/README.md#multiaddr-in-libp2p).
+Bootstrap nodes are defined by their [multiaddrs (multi-protocol addresses)](https://github.com/libp2p/specs/blob/master/addressing/README.md#multiaddr-in-libp2p).
 These are made available through configuration files.

-When a new peer joins, they attempt to establish a connection to one or more bootstrap nodes using their multiaddrs.
+When a new peer joins, they attempt to establish a connection to one or more bootstrap nodes using their [multiaddrs](https://github.com/libp2p/specs/blob/master/addressing/README.md#multiaddr-in-libp2p).
 The bootstrap node responds by sharing the addresses of other peers it knows about.
 The new peer uses the addresses provided by the bootstrap node to connect to additional peers.
-Over time, the new peer's routing table or peer store is populated, allowing it to interact with the network without relying exclusively on the bootstrap nodes.
+Over time, the new peer's routing table is populated, allowing it to interact with the network without relying exclusively on the bootstrap nodes.

 ### Peer Discovery